Experience a Semester in Ireland

 A survey of the main areas of philosophy, including metaphysics, epistemology, ethics, and philosophy of religion.
 Students should develop their critical reading skills, their ability to analyze difficult but rewarding philosophical texts, and their ability to advance a single, clear argument on philosophical issues.
 Additionally, students should become more comfortable speaking about philosophical problems and concerns, and they should know more about the relationship between the Christian faith and contemporary philosophy.

-James McKeown BBL 3003 Essentials of Evangelical Theology
+BBL 3003 Essentials of Evangelical Theology taught by Dr. James McKeown (Bible Core)

 Evangelical Theology is a study of the essential doctrines of the Christian faith, including Scripture, the triune God, salvation, the Church, creation, and the eternal Kingdom.
 The unity of divine revelation and the contemporary applicability of the Scriptures are emphasized.
 By studying the method of theological formation, students should be able to discern primary and secondary theological concepts and apply them properly to their personal lives as well as to their involvement in the Church and the world.